 We will prepare you to compete – and lead – in a global economy.
 Experiencing new cultures and business practices firsthand through one of our internship, summer or semester abroad opportunities will build your resume and broaden your horizons.

 If you’re already a business major, you can declare a business minor by visiting your advisor in 147 Lowder Hall.
-Non-business majors should visit 130 Lowder Hall to complete minor declaration paperwork.
+Non-business majors can also visit 147 Lowder Hall to complete minor declaration paperwork or visit http://aub.ie/NBdeclareminor.

 The Office of Academic Advising guides you through your undergraduate academic schedule and helps you understand the University's policies and procedures.
 Our advisors will help you organize your undergraduate plan of action and provide information on educational options and professional development activities.